pybuilder/pybuilder.github.io/documentation/tutorial.md

 *PyBuilder* is configured (or programmed) using a Python file that is named ```build.py```.
 To start, create an empty directory ```helloworld``` as well as an empty file ```build.py```.
-We recommend installing the pybuilder in a virtual environment :
+We recommend installing the PyBuilder in a virtual environment :

 <pre>
 $ virtualenv venv